Outdoor Shows Information

 IMPORTANT NOTE: Please do not purchase a ticket for your Personal Assistant as you may be entitled to one at no extra cost via our PA Ticket Scheme.
 This can be requested via the Access Form.

 There is a limited number of spaces for the viewing platform and therefore will be treated as a first come first serve basis.
 If you require a space please fill out the access request form.
-Please submit and return by 18:00 on Friday 18th May 2018.

 There is a stewarded viewing platform with kick bar situated at the front and to the left of the stage.